cabildocl/backup-switchs/README.md

 # backup-switch
 script for backup.
-You need to have a csv file with ip, type, user and password to your devices.
+You need to have a csv file with ip, type, user, password and directory of backup to your devices.

-python3 backup-switch.py listado.csv
+python3 backup_device.py listado.csv

+Is support:
+    - cisco_ios
+    - cisco_s300
+    - cisco_wlc
+    - huawei
+    - smartzone
+    - vyos
+    - fortinet